librato/librato-rails/README.md

 Symbols can be used interchangably with strings for metrics names.

-If you want to write custom metrics from outside of your models and controllers you can access the `Metrics::Rails` object directly and drop the `metrics_` from the beginning of the helper name.
+If you want to write custom metrics from outside of your models and controllers (or are using an ORM other than ActiveRecord)you can access the `Metrics::Rails` object directly and drop the `metrics.` from the beginning of the helper name.
 For example:

     Metrics::Rails.timing 'custom_cache.time', 8.2
     Metrics::Rails.increment 'user.signups'